 This chapter presents a validation study that was conducted with expert UX practitioners and an agile team to validate UX-Estimator power-up.
 This validation aims to answer these two questions: 1) Did the tool help novice practitioners or agile teams to better estimate the effort associated with UX activities or not?
 2) Did the tool guide them in deciding which UX method to use?
 In addition, it discusses the threats to the validity of the validation study.

-……………
+Planning

 ……………